Students’ Rights and Responsibilities

 - Seek guidance if there are concerns about a student who may be disabled but is not currently receiving accommodations;

 - Contact the Office of Disability Resources and use the Office as a resource.
-If you encounter any difficulties implementing accommodations or if you believe an accommodation fundamentally alters an essential element of the course, please don’t hesitate to contact Brandon Ice, the Director of Educational Accessibility (firstname.lastname@example.org or 909.607.3148).
+If you encounter any difficulties implementing accommodations or if you believe an accommodation fundamentally alters an essential element of the course, please don’t hesitate to contact Amy Bibbens, the Associate Dean for Academic Resources and Student Success (firstname.lastname@example.org or 909.607.4011).